- The Fiscal

 - What You

-The United States spends more on national defense than China, India, Russia, Saudi Arabia, France, Germany, United Kingdom, Japan, South Korea, and Brazil - combined.
+The United States spends more on national defense than China, India, Russia, United Kingdom, Saudi Arabia, Germany, France, Japan, South Korea, Italy, and Australia — combined.
 While the chart above illustrates last year’s defense spending in dollar terms, the United States has also historically devoted a larger share of its economy to defense than many of its key allies.

-Defense spending accounts for 15 percent of all federal spending and roughly half of discretionary spending.
-Total discretionary spending — for both defense and nondefense purposes — represents only about one-third of the annual federal budget.
+Defense spending accounts for more than 10 percent of all federal spending and nearly half of discretionary spending.
+Total discretionary spending — for both defense and nondefense purposes — is typically only about one-third of the annual federal budget.
 It is currently below its historical average as a share of GDP and is projected to decline further.

 Want to use this chart?
 See our permissions policy.